 DSSG achieves this through a 12-week programme training students to create industry-standard data science products in collaboration with government agencies and NGOs, in projects with a positive social impact.
 It gives non-for-profit organisations and government bodies unprecedented access to inspiring, top-tier data science talent and builds their capacity to use cutting-edge quantitative methods to address important societal challenges in education, health, energy, public safety, transportation and economic development etc.

-To register interest, please contact email@example.com with a CV and short motivational statement.
+To register interest for next year, please contact firstname.lastname@example.org with a CV and short motivational statement.

 Kaiserslautern is famous for technology and innovation.
 The town has gained a reputation in the past few years as a modern centre of science and information technology.
 It lies in south-western Germany, in the middle of the Palatinate Forest (great outdoors and mountain biking), and is just 50 kilometres from the neighbouring country of France, and 150 kilometres from Luxembourg.